gilflorida2023/warpspace/README.md

 ### WarpSpace

-### WarpSpace is a Linux utility to move windows (active or inactive) between workspaces in Cinnamon (Mutter).
-Click a window, use an ncurses menu to pick a workspace, and it moves.
+### WarpSpace is a Linux utility to move windows (active or inactive) between workspaces in Cinnamon.
+Click a window, use an ncurses menu to pick a workspace, and it moves the window to the proper workspace.
 It handles unlisted windows by falling back to the active window.
 Great for Linux Mint users managing workspaces.

 ### Prerequisites:
 #### GCC